Caitlin Clark blocks boy's shot in viral video. His side of the story will melt your heart

 Clark, along with Pacers player Isaiah Jackson and more than 200 employees at Group 1001, were in the company's parking lot volunteering for a wall panel build for Habitat for Humanity.
 Those panels will be the walls of Eli's future home, which are being put into storage until the land is ready for the rest of the house to be built.

-If all goes as planned, Eli and his family will move into their new house in Boone County by October or November.
+If all goes as planned, Eli and his family will move into their new house in Boone County, Indiana, by October or November.
 And they will never forget all the people who helped them get there.
 They especially will never forget Clark.

 "She didn't have to come.
 She didn't have to help with the house.
 She didn't have to play basketball with the kids," said Dusten, whose last name is not being published due to privacy.
 "But, you know, it just shows what kind of heart she has."